warmist/scripts/docs/add-recipe.rst

     :summary: Add crafting recipies to a civ.
     :tags: adventure fort gameplay

-Some civilizations never learn to craft high boots.
-This script can help with that.
+Civilizations pick randomly from a pool of possible recipes, which means not all civs get high boots, for instance.
+This script can help fix that.
 Only weapons, armor, and tools are currently supported; things such as instruments are not.

 Usage
 -----

-``add-recipe native`` adds all native (but unknown) crafting recipes.
+``add-recipe native``
-    Civilizations pick randomly from a pool of possible recipes, which means not all civs get high boots, for instance.
-This command gives you all the recipes your civilization could have gotten.
+    Add all crafting recipes that your civ could have chosen from its pool, but did not.
 ``add-recipe all``
-    Adds *all* available weapons and armor, including exotic items like blowguns, two-handed swords, and capes.
+    Add *all* available weapons and armor, including exotic items like blowguns, two-handed swords, and capes.
 ``add-recipe single <item token>``
-    Adds a single item by the given item token.
+    Add a single item by the given item token.

 Example
 -------